·

 Step 2: Brainstorm Ideas

-Next step is to come up with several ideas or several different areas of your focus that you want to concentrate on.
+The next step is to come up with several ideas or several different areas of your focus that you want to concentrate on.

 Be sure to draw lines from the center of your page to those areas.

-In this example, as you can see I chose several creative areas that I want to work on to improve my general creativity, which is a focus of this mind map.
+In this example, as you can see, I chose several creative areas that I want to work on to improve my general creativity, which is a focus of this mind map.

 Step 3: Action Steps